Master of Science in Respiratory Care

 - Cumulative GPA minimum of 3.0 (4-point scale).

-- Minimum of B letter grade in all prerequisite courses; these include:
+- Minimum of B letter grade in all prerequisite courses from a regionally accredited college or university; these include:

 - Microbiology with lab (4 credits)